DbSyncKit/DbSyncKit/DbSyncKit.Docs/input/packages/index.md

 ### DbSyncKit.Templates Package

 This package introduces templating support for SQL queries in DbSyncKit, enhancing readability and maintainability.
-It provides templates for different types of SQL queries, supporting MSSQL and MySQL databases.
+It provides templates for different types of SQL queries, supporting MSSQL, MySQL, and PostgreSQL databases.

 Explore the capabilities of the [`DbSyncKit.Templates`](xref:api-DbSyncKit.Templates) package and enhance your SQL query generation experience.

 For detailed information, visit the [DbSyncKit.Templates Documentation](xref:packages/dbsynckit.templates).

-### In-Development Packages
+## Future Additions

-Discover upcoming features and functionalities in our in-development packages.
+Discover upcoming features and functionalities in our future additions packages.
 Stay tuned for updates and new releases.

-For more details, visit [In-Development Packages](xref:packages/in-development).
+For more details, visit [Future Additions](xref:packages/future-additions).

 Continue exploring other topics in the [Usage Guide](xref:usage).